menu

 Occupations and Workforce

-When you are in Hoxie, you'll notice that it is more blue-collar than most other communities in America.
-41.32% of Hoxie’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Hoxie is a city of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Hoxie who work in office and administrative support (13.07%), healthcare suport services (9.88%), and sales jobs (7.88%).
+Because occupations involving physical labor dominate the local economy, Hoxie is generally considered to be a blue-collar town.
+45.22% of the Hoxie workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Hoxie is a city of production and manufacturing workers, service providers, and sales and office workers.
+There are especially a lot of people living in Hoxie who work in office and administrative support (13.70%), healthcare suport services (10.32%), and healthcare (5.44%).

 Setting & Lifestyle